fahmi-ayari/Secure-CI-CD-pipeline-with-jenkins/README.md

 ### RECAP
 below an architucture diagram that explains how the multiple services in the infrastructure are linked and communicate:
 ![Architecture Diagram](images/diagram.png)
+### Future Enhancement
+-publishing the multiple builded artifact version into Nexus reposetory befor build the docker image -implementing a SIEM technologies for runtime monitoring -showcase Trivy's reports using a dashboard instead of HTML based Table